 - Purpose is a concise statement of why LIPA exists, sometimes also referred to as Purpose.
-Mission. - Vision is a realistic and attainable idea of what LIPA seeks to become within a defined period of time (e.g., in 5 years). - Board Policies are the Policies related to key areas of LIPA's business, adopted by the Board of Trustees, that provide additional guidance to LIPA's management related to LIPA's MissionPurpose and Vision. -The current versions of the Board Policies can be found on LIPA's website.LIPA's website. - Strategy is Strategic Priorities are a multi-year view of the key themes or categories of initiatives (e.g. Clean, Lean, and Customer First) that management must execute to further the Mission Purpose, Vision, and Board Policies adopted by LIPA's Board.
-These are articulated as long-term, utility-wide strategic priorities. - Strategic Roadmaps are five-year plans for key business areas to translate the utility-wide strategic priorities into a prioritized set of well-defined projects. - Work Plan is the annual translation of LIPA's MissionPurpose, Vision, Board Policies, and StrategyStrategic Roadmaps into performance metrics, budgets, projects, and Oversight activities, and performance metrics for a twelve-month period. - Oversight refers to the actions LIPA takes to monitor and review the budgets, plans, processes, systems, programs, projects, and services of its Service Providers. - Oversight Framework refers to the structures and processes used by LIPA to ensure effective Oversight.
+Mission. - Vision is a realistic and attainable idea of what LIPA seeks to become within a defined period of time (e.g., in 5 years). - Board Policies are the Policies related to key areas of LIPA's business, adopted by the Board of Trustees, that provide additional guidance to LIPA's management related to LIPA's website.LIPA's website. - Strategy is Strategic Priorities are a multi-year view of the key themes or categories of initiatives (e.g. Clean, Lean, and Customer First) that management must execute to further the Mission Purpose, Vision, and Board Policies adopted by LIPA's Board.
+These are articulated as long-term, utility-wide strategic priorities. - Strategic Roadmaps are five-year plans for key business areas to translate the utility-wide strategic priorities into a prioritized set of well-defined projects. - Work Plan is the annual translation of LIPA's Mission Purpose, Vision, Board Policies, and Strategy Strategic Roadmaps into performance metrics, budgets, projects, and Oversight activities, and performance metrics for a twelve-month period. - Oversight refers to the actions LIPA takes to monitor and review the budgets, plans, processes, systems, programs, projects, and services of its Service Providers. - Oversight Framework refers to the structures and processes used by LIPA to ensure effective Oversight.